ben-spector-cc/intermediate-react-rtl/quiz/quiz-draft-template.md

 Response: `.getByX`

 - Not quite.
-The `.getByX` method variant returns `undefined` if it can't find a DOM node.
+The `.getByX` method variant throws an error if it can't find a DOM node.

 <hr>

-## Assessment 7 (Multiple Choice Template)
+## Assessment 7 (FITC)

-Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/multiple-choice/) for guidance on multiple choice assessments.
+Prompt:

 Consider the component below: